GQCG-edu/bootcamp/training/local.md

 <img src="../media/vscode-container.png" width="350">
 </p>

 This will initiate a **one-time** download (approximately 5GB) and can take some time depending on your internet connection.
-After your Docker container has booted, you can check that all commands in the terminal are now routed through Docker.

-> Assignment: Open an issue in which you add a list of Conda packages installed in the Docker container (`conda list`) and the version of Python you are using (`python --version`).
-Assign a team member of GQCG, who will review and close the issue.

-# Enhanced data science with Python and Jupyter notebooks

 If you have configured VSCode correctly in the steps above, you can run iPython notebooks directly in VSCode.
-Check this by opening one of the notebooks in the `projects` folder in VSCode.
-After VSCode has installed all extensions in the Docker container, you should be able to run the iPython notebooks on your local machine.
+Check this by opening the [introduction to PSI4 notebook](../projects/intro-to-psi4.ipynb) in the `projects` folder in VSCode and running the code cells.

-> Assignment: Check that you can run [the first notebook of the projects folder](../projects/molecular-geometry/Project1_Molecular_geometry_analysis.ipynb).
-Note that you are now running this notebook on your local machine and that you have access to all the resources your machine has to offer.

-# Enhanced scientific communication with LaTeX workshop

-In a similar way, you can install the `LaTeX Workshop` extension (by James Yu) in the Docker container.
-Through the command palette, you can typeset *.tex documents (`LaTeX Workshop: Build LaTeX project`).
-You can open the resulting *.pdf in a separate tab (`LaTeX Workshop: View LaTeX PDF file.`).
+In a similar way, you can now typeset *.tex documents locally.
+Open the [LaTeX test file](latex/main.tex) and typeset the document using Cmd/Ctrl+Shift+P > `LaTeX Workshop: Build LaTeX project`.
+You can open the resulting *.pdf in a separate tab (Cmd/Ctrl+Shift+P > `LaTeX Workshop: View LaTeX PDF file.`).
+Note that you can navigate your LaTeX code from insight your *.pdf by Ctrl/Cmd+clicking on a piece of text in the *.pdf.

-> Assignment: Make sure you can typeset the [LaTeX test provided](latex/main.tex).

-# Capstone project: Hello <G|QC|G>!

-Create a repo called `hello-gqcg` in your personal organisation and commit
-* the above iPython notebook
-* the above figure stored as pdf
-* the LaTeX source for a document that contains that figure
-* the typeset pdf document

-> Congratulations!
-You are now able to collaborate with other Github users, generate computational results and report on those results.
+# Collaborating Live: VSCode LiveShare

+[Live Share](https://code.visualstudio.com/learn/collaboration/live-share) enables you to quickly collaborate with a friend, classmate, or professor on the same code without the need to sync code or to configure the same development tools, settings, or environment.